Paul Bitok (volleyball)

-Paul Bitok (born 1974) is a Kenyan volleyball player and coach who lead the women's national team in Rwanda.
-He is the head coach of the Kenya women's national volleyball team which qualified for the 2020 Summer Olympics, although before their first match Brazilian coach Luizomar de Moura was announced as Kenya's head volleyball coach.
+Paul Bitok (born 1974) is a Kenyan volleyball player and the former coach of the Rwanda women's national volleyball team and the Kenya women's national volleyball team.
+He was the head coach of the Kenya women's national volleyball team when it qualified for the 2020 Summer Olympics, although before their first match, Brazilian coach Luizomar de Moura was announced as Kenya's head volleyball coach.

 Life

 Bitok was born in Simat in Uasin Gishu County to a sporting family.
 He grew to be two metres tall and he was encouraged at Kapsabet High School to play basketball with the possibility of playing for an American team.
 Bitok preferred volleyball as there were fewer rules and it could be played with basic equipment.
-His home town of Simat did not have basketball facilities but volleyball had a local following.
+His hometown of Simat did not have basketball facilities but volleyball had a local following.
 Many of the national players came from Simat.
 When he was nineteen he was playing in the national league and he went to work as a bank clerk for the Kenya Commercial Bank as he played for their volleyball team.

 He was the first Kenyan volleyball player to be employed by a foreign team.
 He was playing in Tunisia in 2003 and he later moved to play in Croatia.
 He returned to Kenya where he stopped playing but he was still involved in sports administration.
 In 2005 he returned to the Kenya Commercial Bank as their chief volleyball coach.
-The team was fourth in the national league, but the following year they were the best team in Africa and he was asked to be assistant coach to Sadatoshi Sugawara for Kenya's national team.
-This was a step up and in 2008 he was head hunted by Rwanda to be their national coach, but he turned down the offer to go to Budapest to learn more about sports coaching.
-With his new expertise he returned to Rwanda where he introduced training from an early age.
+The team was fourth in the national league, but the following year they were the best team in Africa and he was asked to be an assistant coach to Sadatoshi Sugawara for Kenya's national team.
+This was a step up and in 2008 he was headhunted by Rwanda to be their national coach, but he turned down the offer to go to Budapest to learn more about sports coaching.
+With his new expertise, he returned to Rwanda where he introduced training from an early age.
 Camps were established in the provinces where young players could be developed.
 When he returned in 2020 Rwanda had teams competing internationally in every age category and the national team were the champions of Africa.